ferretj/papers/mds/drqa.md

 ## Notes

+#### Open-domain QA

-factoid questions = questions whose answer provides a concise fact open-domain questions = questions whose answer is not a list of relevant documents but a short text in natural language
+Factoid questions = questions whose answer provides a concise fact.

+Open-domain questions = questions whose answer is not a list of relevant documents but a short text in natural language.

-Knowledge Bases (KBs) such as DBpedia are easily processed but too sparse for open-domain QA ≠ Wikipedia contains up-to-date info but was designed for humans to read
+Knowledge Bases (KBs) such as DBpedia are easily processed but too sparse for open-domain QA ≠ Wikipedia contains up-to-date info but was designed for humans to read.

-goal = find relevant docs among 5 million and extract answers -> machine reading at scale (MRS) does not use graph structure of Wikipedia
+Goal = find relevant docs among 5 million and extract answers -> machine reading at scale (MRS) does not use graph structure of Wikipedia

-whole model = Document Retriever + Document Reader
+Whole model = Document Retriever + Document Reader :

-Document Retriever outperforms built-in Wikipedia search engine
+* Document Retriever outperforms built-in Wikipedia search engine

-Document Reader is state-of-the-art on SQuAD
+* Document Reader is state-of-the-art on SQuAD

-multitask learning helps get better performance on all datasets tested
+Multitask learning helps get better performance on all datasets tested :

-different from other approaches that use KBs and heteregeneous content additionally different from approaches in which a small passage containing the answer is given as input to the model
+* it is different from other approaches that use KBs and heteregeneous content additionally
+* it is also different from approaches in which a small passage containing the answer is given as input to the model

-**Document Retriever**
+#### Document Retriever

+Non-ML document retrieval system.

-non ML document retrieval system articles and questions are compared TFIDF weighted bag of words constructed by inverted index lookup improvement using local word order and bigrams bigrams are mapped to 2^24 bins using the hashing trick (see Feature hashing for large scale multitask learning by Weinberger et al) with murmur3 hash
+Articles and questions are compared TFIDF weighted bag of words constructed by inverted index lookup.

+Improvement using local word order and bigrams.

+Bigrams are mapped to 2^24 bins using the hashing trick (see Feature hashing for large scale multitask learning by Weinberger et al) with murmur3 hash.

 -> set to return 5 Wikipedia articles

-**Document Reader**
+#### Document Reader

-*1. Paragraph Encoding*
+**1. Paragraph Encoding**

-treat paragraphs as a sequence of tokens and feed token features to RNN :
+Treat paragraphs as a sequence of tokens and feed token features to RNN :

 * word embeddings
 * exact matching (3 feat.) : 1 if token in question (original form, lowercase, lemmatized)
 * token features : NER, POS, normalized term frequency
 * aligned question embedding : weighted sum of the question word embeddings

-weights = attention score between question token and paragraph token
+Weights = attention score between question token and paragraph token.

-attention is modeled as dot product between non-linear mappings of word emb
+Attention is modeled as dot product between non-linear mappings of word emb.

 ![](../imgs/drqa.png)

-where E(.) is word embedding operator and ɑ is single dense layer + ReLU (see Learning recurrent span representations for extractive question answering by Lee et al 2016)
+where E(.) is word embedding operator and ɑ is single dense layer + ReLU (see Learning recurrent span representations for extractive question answering by Lee et al 2016).

-interesting ideas :
+Interesting ideas :

 * use pretrained embeddings (GloVe, 300 dim)
 * only fine-tune 1000 most frequent words because their representation (f.i. what, where...) could be crucial for QA
 * aligned question embedding link similar non-identical words (f.i. car and vehicle)

-*2. Question Encoding*
+**2. Question Encoding**

-concatenation of all hidden states of a recurrent network on question word embeddings aggregation is a weighted sum
+Concatenation of all hidden states of a recurrent network on question word embeddings.

+Aggregation is a weighted sum.

 ![](../imgs/drqa2.png)

-where q is a vector to learn
+where q is a vector to learn.

-*3. Prediction*
+**3. Prediction**

-aim is to predict token span most likely to contain answer in paragraph 2 classifiers : 1 for beginning, 1 for end
+The aim is to predict the token span that is the most likely to contain answer in paragraph.

+2 classifiers : 1 for beginning, 1 for end.

-a bilinear term is used
+A bilinear term is used :

 ![](../imgs/drqa3.png)

-best span is chosen as argmax of Pstart(i) * Pend(i’) where i <= i’ <= i + 15
+The best span is chosen as argmax of Pstart(i) * Pend(i’) where i <= i’ <= i + 15

-score across paragraphs is computed as softmax of unnormalized Pstart(i) * Pend(i’), with all the candidate paragraphs (even across several documents) are used
+The score across paragraphs is computed as softmax of unnormalized Pstart(i) * Pend(i’), with all the candidate paragraphs (even across several documents) are used

-**Experiments**
+#### Experiments

+Features are computed using coreNLP.

-features computed using coreNLP three layers of bidirectional LSTM used for both question and paragraph dropout = 0.3 everywhere
+Three layers of bidirectional LSTM used for both question and paragraph.

-**Limitations**
+Dropout = 0.3 everywhere.

+#### Limitations

-not end-to-end : two systems trained separately (Reader & Retriever)
+Not end-to-end : two systems trained separately (Reader & Retriever)